 Are there places where you can replace manual items with touch-free items, especially in restrooms?
 This would include installing motion-sensor faucets, soap dispensers, towel dispensers, and even potentially automatic door openers or toe-pull hardware.
-In addition, consider keeping touchless hand sanitizer stations in stock across your campus.
+In addition, consider keeping touchless hand sanitizer stations in stock throughout the facility.